 The difference between a student's cost of education and the estimated family contribution and support received from sources outside the university is the student's demonstrated financial need.
-One Stop attempts to fund demonstrated need through a combination of available financial aid sources.
+The Office of Financial Aid attempts to fund demonstrated need through a combination of available financial aid sources.